launchdarkly/LaunchDarkly-Docs/style-guide.md

 Do not include personally identifiable information in your video.

 You must include closed captioning (subtitles) on the video.
 Please only upload videos with audio in English, since we don't have the resources to verify that non-English speech matches the contents of the subtitles.

+### Tables

+Tables provide a gathering mechanism for collections of items with definitions or further details.
+We don't use tables except for lists of more than three items that need supplemental references to make sense.
+Tables are great for reference documentation, such as docs for custom roles or API endpoints.

+Do not use markdown tables in LaunchDarkly docs.
+They format poorly in code editors and are hard to maintain.
+Use our custom table component instead.
+It's very similar to an HTML table.

+When you create a table, give the columns headers so people know what they're reading.

+For example: 'Resource Name / Description' or 'Endpoint / Actions'.

 ## Topic template